Skip to contents

 • "wlsv" - series variances (uses res).

-• Generalized least squares (uses res):
+• For generalized least squares (uses res) reconciliation:

 • "acov" - series auto-covariance.